-People with both cancer and diabetes may have an increased risk of toxicities, hospital admissions and morbidity, with hyperglycaemia potentially attenuating the efficacy of chemotherapy often secondary to dose reductions and early cessation.
+Oncology/haemato-oncology patients with diabetes have an increased risk of toxicities, hospital admissions and morbidity, with hyperglycaemia potentially attenuating the efficacy of chemotherapy often secondary to dose reductions and early cessation.
 Numerous studies have demonstrated that hyperglycaemia is prognostic of worse overall survival (OS) and risk of cancer recurrence.